Computing Technology for Math Excellence Logo

 Need help with your implementation?

-On November 8, 2006, the SIIA issued its Software Implementation Checklist for Educators, It is one part of its Software Implementation Toolkit, and includes 10 basic concepts for effective software implementation, the essence of which follows:
+On November 8, 2006, the SIIA issued its Software Implementation Checklist for Educators, It includes 10 basic concepts for effective software implementation, the essence of which follows:

 Back to top